riccitensor/quantummath/README.md

-# Quantum Mathematician
+# Quantum Mathematician (AI Agent)

-Quantum Mathematician is an innovative project that leverages the power of classical computing and quantum algorithms to solve complex mathematical problems related to directed graph generation and constraint satisfaction.
-By integrating Python's robust constraint-solving capabilities with the cutting-edge quantum operations provided by Q#, this project aims to explore hybrid computational approaches for large-scale optimization tasks.
+Quantum Mathematician leverages the power of classical computing and quantum algorithms to solve complex mathematical problems related to directed graph generation and constraint satisfaction.
+It does it by enabling everyone to create and deploy agents at scale.

 ## Table of Contents